Clairvoyance: Early research

 A significant development in clairvoyance research came when J. B. Rhine, a parapsychologist at Duke University, introduced a standard methodology, with a standard statistical approach to analyzing data, as part of his research into extrasensory perception.
-A number of psychological departments attempted to repeat Rhine's experiments, with failure.
-W. S. Cox (1936) from Princeton University with 132 subjects produced 25,064 trials in a playing card ESP experiment.
-Cox concluded, "There is no evidence of extrasensory perception either in the 'average man' or of the group investigated or in any particular individual of that group.
+A number of psychological departments attempted and failed to repeat Rhine's experiments.
+At Princeton University, W. S. Cox (1936) produced 25,064 trials with 132 subjects in a playing card ESP experiment.
+Cox concluded: "There is no evidence of extrasensory perception either in the 'average man' or of the group investigated or in any particular individual of that group.
 The discrepancy between these results and those obtained by Rhine is due either to uncontrollable factors in experimental procedure or to the difference in the subjects."
 Four other psychological departments failed to replicate Rhine's results.
 It was revealed that Rhine's experiments contained methodological flaws and procedural errors.

 Eileen Garrett was tested by Rhine at Duke University in 1933 with Zener cards.
-Certain symbols that were placed on the cards and sealed in an envelope, and she was asked to guess their contents.
-She performed poorly and later criticized the tests by claiming the cards lacked a psychic energy called "energy stimulus" and that she could not perform clairvoyance to order.
+Certain symbols were placed on the cards and sealed in an envelope, and she was asked to guess their contents.
+She performed poorly and later criticized the tests by claiming the cards lacked a psychic energy called "energy stimulus" and that she could not perform clairvoyance on command.
 The parapsychologist Samuel Soal and his colleagues tested Garrett in May 1937.
 Most of the experiments were carried out in the Psychological Laboratory at the University College London.
 A total of over 12,000 guesses were recorded but Garrett failed to produce above chance level.
-In his report Soal wrote "In the case of Mrs. Eileen Garrett we fail to find the slightest confirmation of Dr. J. B. Rhine's remarkable claims relating to her alleged powers of extra-sensory perception.
+Soal wrote: "In the case of Mrs. Eileen Garrett we fail to find the slightest confirmation of Dr. J. B. Rhine's remarkable claims relating to her alleged powers of extra-sensory perception.
 Not only did she fail when I took charge of the experiments, but she failed equally when four other carefully trained experimenters took my place."

 Remote viewing

-Remote viewing, also known as remote sensing, remote perception, telesthesia and travelling clairvoyance is the alleged paranormal ability to perceive a remote or hidden target without support of the senses.
+Remote viewing, also known as remote sensing, remote perception, telesthesia and travelling clairvoyance, is the alleged paranormal ability to perceive a remote or hidden target without support of the senses.